 Patients with acute respiratory illness (i.e., fever and at least one sign/symptom of respiratory disease such as cough or shortness of breath) and a history of travel to or residence in a location reporting community transmission of COVID-19 disease during the 14 days prior to symptom onset.

 Patients with any acute respiratory illness if they have been in contact with a confirmed or probable COVID-19 case in the last 14 days prior to symptom onset.

-See our Diagnostic criteria section for full case definitions.
+See Diagnostic criteria section for case definitions.

 Less common symptoms include:

 Myalgia or arthralgia

 Signs and symptoms of febrile respiratory illness may not possess the necessary sensitivity for early diagnostic suspicion.
 A Cochrane review found that at least half of patients had a cough, sore throat, fever, myalgia/arthralgia, fatigue, or headache.
 The presence of fever, myalgia/arthralgia, fatigue, and headache substantially increased the likelihood of COVID-19 when present.
 Cough and sore throat were common in people without COVID-19, so these symptoms alone were less helpful for diagnosis.
 No single symptom or sign included in the review could accurately diagnose COVID-19 and the authors concluded that neither the absence or presence of signs or symptoms are accurate enough to rule in or rule out disease.